The 15 Sexiest Restaurants for a Romantic Date Night in Denver

 The term “broken” comes from owners Jennifer and Jake Linzinmeir sharing a unique take on Italian cuisine.
 Combining traditional flavors and recipes with modern—and sometimes Western and Midwestern—twists, the minds behind Jovanina’s remain constant at delivering extraordinary food and experience.
 Request the table for two in the restaurant’s underground speakeasy dining area, which sits in part of a former Prohibition-era tunnel, for a truly unforgettable evening.

-After a temporary closure during the latter half of 2021, this French bistro is back once again and with a revamped lounge, to boot.
-While the restaurant remains sleek and intimate (featuring literal candlelit tables), a bit of color and floral-patterned furniture breathe a little more whimsy into the previously monochromatic space.
-The food, however, is just as decadent as ever—smaller, shareable plates like Wagyu steak tartare and chicken liver mousse stay tempting and entrées like mushroom mille-feuille and onion crusted short rib with Gruyere cheese potatoes make decisions very, very difficult.
+Sleek and intimate with literal candlelit tables, the pops of color and floral-patterned furniture keep this upscale French restaurant feeling whimsical and not at all stuffy.
+The food is as decadent as you’d imagine—with smaller, shareable plates like Wagyu steak tartare and chicken liver mousse, and entrées like mushroom mille-feuille and onion crusted short rib with Gruyere cheese potatoes making any and all decisions very, very difficult.

-Fine-dining via white tablecloth dinner service, French culinary technique, and an ever-changing, three-course, prix-fixe menu.
-Mizuna makes for a great date night both because of its array of impressive dishes and design that offers something different each time you visit.
-Cozy up together by the wine wall, enjoy summer evening air out on the patio, or beneath gold-framed decor.
+Fine-dining via white tablecloth dinner service, French culinary technique, and an ever-changing, three-course, prix-fixe menu, Mizuna is great for date night for a number of reasons; namely, its array of impressive dishes and atmosphere that offers something different each time you visit.
+Cozy up together by the wine wall, enjoy summer evening air out on the patio or beneath gold-framed decor.
 If you’re looking to indulge and feel lavish, this is the place to do so.

 Nocturne Jazz & Supper Club